dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

     kubectl create secret tls karavi-auth-tls -n authorization --key <location-of-private-key-file> --cert <location-of-certificate-file>
     ```

-    If using a self-signed certificate, prepare `samples/authorization/certificate_v190.yaml` provided [here](https://github.com/dell/csm-operator/blob/main/samples/authorization/certificate_v170.yaml).
+    If using a self-signed certificate, prepare a certificate file provided [here](https://github.com/dell/csm-operator/tree/main/samples/authorization).
 An entry for each hostname specified in the CR must be added under `dnsNames` for the certificate to be valid for each Ingress.

     Use this command to create the `karavi-auth-tls` secret:

     ```bash
-    kubectl create -f samples/authorization/certificate_v190.yaml
+    kubectl create -f <CERTIFICATE FILE>
     ```

 ### Verify Installation of the CSM Authorization Proxy Server